-Our short-term memory storage goes through a lot of disposal.
+Our short-term memory storage goes through a lot of disposals.
 We can only remember things short-term for so long!
-But how much information can you store in your short-term memory, and how long will information last in this part of our memory storage?
+But how much information can you store in your short-term memory, and how long will information last in this part of your memory storage?

 The exact numbers vary for everyone, but research on short-term memory has given us a good estimate of the average duration and capacity of short-term memory storage.

 In the world of psychology, the “magic number” of items that you can store in your short-term memory is “Seven, Plus or Minus Two.”
 This magic number is based on a paper written by American psychologist George Miller.
 There are ways to “hack” this capacity, but we will talk about it later in the article.

 Short Term Memory lasts around 18 seconds, however, you can stretch this duration out to 30 seconds or more if you actively rehearse or repeat the items in your head.
 If you make no effort to remember these items, they will disappear in a manner of seconds.

 You can only keep seven (plus or minus two) items in your head for so long.
 Some studies suggest that this 30-second duration can extend up to one minute, but for most people, 30 seconds is the limit.